Evers names Obama official to head Wisconsin health agency

 #ReadLocal

+Palm has experience as a member of President Barack Obama's administration working on implementation of the Affordable Care Act.
+She most recently served as senior counselor to the secretary of the U.S. Department of Health and Human Services under Obama from 2014 until 2017.

+According to her online biography, Palm oversaw the operational agenda for the public health and human services agencies, encompassing more than 60,000 staff members.
+She also worked as a senior adviser to the White House Domestic Policy Council during implementation of the Affordable Care Act.

-Prior to joining the Obama administration, she worked five years as a health policy adviser to then-U.S. Sen. Hillary Clinton.
+Before joining the Obama administration in 2009, she worked five years as a health policy adviser to then-Sen. Hillary Clinton.
+She also served three years as legislative director for former California Rep. Bob Matsui.

+Palm's appointment left Evers with five Cabinet secretary positions to fill.
+They are secretaries of Children and Families, Revenue, Workforce Development, Housing and Economic Development and Safety and Professional Services.

 Comments